 The Tower of London

-The first recorded prisoner to be held at the Tower of London was the bishop of Durham, Ranulf Flambard in 1101, as his wealth would allow he was permitted to keep his servants.
+The first recorded prisoner to be held at the Tower of London was the Bishop of Durham, Ranulf Flambard, in 1101.
+As his wealth would allow, he was permitted to keep his servants.

-King Henry VI and George, the Duke of Clarence both killed while in prison at the Tower.
+King Henry VI and George, the Duke of Clarence were both killed while in prison at the Tower.

-Anne Boleyn imprisoned and executed in 1536.
+Anne Boleyn was imprisoned and executed in 1536.

-The list is endless with the last prisoner held here being William Joyce otherwise known as Lord ‘Haw-Haw in 1945.
+The list is extensive with the last prisoner held here being William Joyce otherwise known as 'Lord Haw-Haw' in 1945.

 Traitors Gate where convicts arrived by river after their trials from the courts in Westminster.

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.